jesmak/package-tracker-card/README.md

 ### With HACS

 1. Add this repository to HACS custom repositories
-2. Search for package-tracker-card in HACS and install
+2. Search for Package tracker card in HACS and install with type Lovelace
 3. Refresh your browser

 ### Manually